 From its founding, Nazareth has been committed to social justice, has continually evolved to address societal/community needs, and challenges students to be innovators and changemakers.

-Nazareth is among three dozen members of the Public Interest Technology University Network — alongside Massachusetts Institute of Technology, Carnegie Mellon University, and Stanford University — committed to building the nascent field of public interest technology and growing a new generation of civic-minded technologists.
+Nazareth was among the early members of the Public Interest Technology University Network in 2021 — alongside Massachusetts Institute of Technology, Carnegie Mellon University, and Stanford University — committed to building the nascent field of public interest technology and growing a new generation of civic-minded technologists.

 Who will be ready to fill new jobs in companies, government agencies, and nonprofits, prepared with ethical principles, governance practices, and social analysis strategies to create a technological future that's healthy, positive, and fair?